 Amplify the message

-There are ways you can help promote the visibility and support for unpaid carers by sharing your support on social media, contacting your local MP to let them know it’s Carers Week, or encouraging your workplace or other local organisations to do more to support carers.
-If you’d like to start showing your support now, why not Add Your Voice alongside many others on the Carers Week website.
+There are ways you can help promote the visibility of and support for unpaid carers.
+You can share your support on social media using #CarersWeek; contact your local MP – which you can do easily by clicking on this online form – to let them know it’s Carers Week; or encourage your workplace or other local organisations to show support.
+If you’d like to make some noise about Carers Week, Add Your Voice on the Carers Week website.

 Host an activity

 Want to host an activity for the cause?
 The restrictions we lived under during the pandemic provided more options to bring people together, regardless of their physical location.
 If your workplace has reduced access or has closed its doors altogether, you can host an online event over Zoom, Facebook Live or Microsoft Teams.
 You could run a Q&A, host a quiz, or organise a book club.
 To check out some more ideas about hosting, you can download guides from the Carers Week website.